-Suppose the process fluid contains microparticles that are below the separation capacity of the centrifuge.
+Suppose the process fluid contains microparticles below the centrifuge's separation capacity.
 In that case, the suspended solids tend to travel with the water and subsequently build up in the chamber cover and paring disc impeller.

-The other possible reason for the escaping water to carry sludge particles is too much sludge accumulation between the bowl discharge cycles.
-In other words, infrequent sludge discharge cycles can allow the sludge to start traveling with the water as described above.
+The other possible reason the escaping water carries sludge particles is too much sludge accumulation between the bowl discharge cycles.
+In other words, infrequent sludge discharge cycles can allow the sludge to start traveling with the water, as described above.
 Under these conditions, the entire bowl cavity, including all fluid chambers, will get clogged with solids.

-Unexpected water in the clean oil phase is the first symptom of a blocked water paring disc.
-If the centrifuge was working as desired and the operator notices a sudden increase of water in the clean oil, it is a sign of a restricted water paring disc.
+Unexpected water in the clean oil phase is the first symptom of a blocked water-paring disc.
+If the centrifuge was working as desired and the operator notices a sudden increase of water in the clean oil, it signifies a restricted water-paring disc.

 There are mechanical symptoms of the upper chamber cover being clogged with sludge.
 The primary indication is a longer startup time and a noticeable higher current drawn by the centrifuge motor, a clear sign of some resistance to the bowl rotation.

-If the operator notices any such indications, it is imperative to investigate the sign's cause urgently.
-Mechanical symptoms may be an indication of severe accumulation of sludge and need immediate attention.
+If the operator notices such indications, it is imperative to urgently investigate the sign's cause.
+Mechanical symptoms may indicate severe accumulation of sludge and need immediate attention.
 If left unattended, they can cause severe damage to the centrifuge, as detailed below.